basho/riak_test/README.md

 ##### default_version
 If specific versions of Riak are not specified, this one is tested.
 The default value is `head` which is typically the head of `develop`.

+##### previous_version
+Previous version of Riak EE, if not specified defaults to `1.4.12`.
+Will be removed after tests have been ported.

+##### legacy_version
+Ancient version of Riak EE, if not specified defaults to `1.3.4`.
+Will be removed after tests have been ported.

 ##### rt_default_config
 Default configuration parameters that will be used for nodes deployed by riak_test.
 Tests can